Welcome to Craighead Wind Farm

 Sir David Attenborough

-It is no understatement to say that man-made climate change is the defining crisis of our time, and it is happening even more quickly than we feared, with major global impacts.
+It is no exaggeration to say that man-made climate change is the defining crisis of our time, and it is happening even more quickly than we feared, with major global impacts.

-Craighead Wind Farm will play its part in tackling the overall challenge and supporting the delivery of the Scottish Government’s ambitious legally-binding target of net-zero greenhouse gas emissions by 2045.2 It could power the equivalent of up to around 33,600 homes annually with clean, low-cost renewable electricity.3
+Craighead Wind Farm will play its part in tackling the overall challenge and supporting the delivery of the Scottish Government’s ambitious legally-binding target of net-zero greenhouse gas emissions by 2045.
+It could power the equivalent of up to 48,200 average Scottish homes with clean, zero-carbon renewable electricity annually.

-Recent events, such as the war in Ukraine, have also focused people’s minds on the risks of overreliance on imported fossil fuels, with the rising cost of gas driving the huge increase in energy bills, a key cause of the cost-of-living crisis.
+International events such as the war in Ukraine have also focused people’s minds on the risks of overreliance on imported fossil fuels.
+The rising cost of gas has driven a huge increase in energy bills, a key cause of the cost-of-living crisis.

 Turbine Layout